Eskilstuna-kommun/ek-e-service-plugin/README.md

 **main.js**

-Add the layer names of the layers you want to activate in the "layers"-array.
+Add the configuration of the layers you want to activate in the "layers"-array.
+Any configuration added here will be applied on the eserviceSource config on the server.
+Config attributes sent from the "client" will always take precedent over the server config.
 ```
 const iframeElement = document.querySelector('#origo-map');
 const buttonElement = document.querySelector('#button');